osamamalik/mom-pop/README.md

 FIXES:

 - Changed the return type of BookDAO to list from maps.
 We likely won't need maps, and sorting doesn't work with maps.
+- Sorting didn't work when the books were listed by the "List Books" button or a category button.
+Fixed this issue

 ADDITIONS:
 - Sorting